 “The likelihood of this happening is great because favorite routines that are so easily remembered have gone away and truth be told, everybody still longs for them,” Hickman says.
 “Nothing is as it was, and with this realization comes sadness and perhaps anger – especially during the holidays, when family time is viewed as more sacred.
 Understanding these sensitivities and the reasons for them is the first step in not allowing the stress to spiral out of control.”

-If you want to prepare for dealing with the holidays constructively, try Hickman's suggestions:
+If you want to prepare for dealing with the holidays constructively, try Hickman’s holiday tips for divorced parents:

 “There will likely be some tough moments this holiday season,” Hickman says.
 “Don’t let this daunt your enthusiasm.
 Your willingness to move ahead sends the message that you can live fully, happily and hopefully despite unexpected loss.
 This is the real message of the season: Hope, joy and peace.”

-For more insight on parenting, download our E-book "10 Tips for Blended Families".
-Download Here
+For more insight on parenting, download “10 Tips for Blended Families.”